bbauska/Coursera-Bootstrap/README.md

 -   Next, we will add the logo to the navbar where we display the restaurant brand.
-Go to the navbar and replace the code there for the &lt;a&gt; tag with the "navbar-brand"
+Go to the navbar and replace the code there for the \<a\> tag with the "navbar-brand"

 ```
 <a class="navbar-brand mr-auto" href="#"><img src="[img/logo.png]{.underline}" height="30" width="41"></a>
 Note the inclusion of the logo in the navbar.
 ```

 -   Repeat the above two steps for the <i>aboutus.html</i> and the